tspascoal/increment-version-action/README.md

 # Increment Version Action

-Sample action that implements a version number.
+Sample action that implements a version number incrementor.

 Version can be in the format `MAJOR.MINOR.PATCH-PRERELEASE`